Free Energy Node Embedding via Generalized Skip-gram with Negative Sampling: Conclusions

 \section{Conclusions}

-We proposed a scalable node embedding method based on the FE distance and a generalized skip-gram matrix factorization.
+We proposed a node embedding method based on the FE distance and a generalized skip-gram matrix factorization.
 The parametric FE distance equips the method with the flexibility needed to adapt to different graph types and sizes.
 Moreover, the matrix factorization proposed can be applied to arbitrary similarity matrices and focuses on preserving node pairs with high similarity scores, thus making it well-suited for the task of node embedding.
 Experimental results validated the effectiveness of the proposed scheme.

-Future work includes: i) Theoretical analysis of the proposed matrix factorization method~\eqref{E:obj}, especially the optimal choice of $\mathbf{S}^{+}$ and $\mathbf{S}^{-}$ given a specific $\mathbf{S}$; ii) Generalization of the proposed node embedding method to digraphs (by leveraging the directed FE dissimilarity), multi-view graphs~\cite{crsp}, hypergraphs~\cite{zhu2021co}, and simplicial complexes~\cite{glaze2021principled}; iii) Designing better strategies for sampling the set of target nodes $\mathcal{T}$.
+Many existing methods use (different variants of) random walks as building blocks, while this paper draws attention to similarities based on (hitting) paths and opens new possibilities for future research.
+For example, in real-world applications, one can consider non-uniform a priori probabilities of choosing the start and terminal nodes or extra penalization of specific undesirable paths~\cite{franccoisse2017bag}.
+Other directions for future work include: i) Theoretical analysis of GMF, especially the optimal choice of $\mathbf{S}^{+}$ and $\mathbf{S}^{-}$ given a specific $\mathbf{S}$; ii) Generalization of the proposed node embedding method to digraphs (by leveraging the directed FE dissimilarity), multi-view graphs~\cite{crsp}, heterogeneous graphs~\cite{pte}, hypergraphs~\cite{zhu2021co, schaub2021signal_hg}, and simplicial complexes~\cite{schaub2021signal_sc}; iii) Designing better strategies for sampling the set of target nodes $\mathcal{T}$.

 \ifCLASSOPTIONcompsoc